 How to make money with a blog

 Once you start getting readers and traction with your blog, it’s time to think about monetization.

 Here are the most common ways bloggers monetize their blogs:

-- Google Adsense: Google AdSense works by displaying other advertisers’ ads on your blog.
+Google AdSense works by displaying other advertisers’ ads on your blog.
 When a reader clicks on an ad, you get paid.
 You’ll need to have a working blog first before you can get approved.